gtmadureira/build-secure-gpg-key/README.md

 Is this correct? (y/N) y
 ```

-And choose bellow an email address active with your name.
+And choose bellow an email address active with your name:

 ```txt
 GnuPG needs to construct a user ID to identify your key.